vsivsi/meteor-file-collection/README.md

 Sound complicated?
 It really isn't and `fileCollection` is here to help.

-First off, when you create a new file you use `file.insert(...)` and just populate whatever attributes you care about.
+First off, when you create a new file you use `Files.insert(...)` and just populate whatever attributes you care about.
 Then `fileCollection` does the rest.
-You are guaranteed to get a valid gridFS file, even if you just do this: `id = file.insert();`
+You are guaranteed to get a valid gridFS file, even if you just do this: `id = Files.insert();`

-Likewise, when you run `file.update(...)` on the server, `fileCollection` tries really hard to make sure that you aren't clobbering one of the "read-only" attributes with your update modifier.
+Likewise, when you run `Files.update(...)` on the server, `fileCollection` tries really hard to make sure that you aren't clobbering one of the "read-only" attributes with your update modifier.
 For safety, clients are never allowed to directly `update`, although you can selectively give them that power via `Meteor.methods()`.

 ### Limits and performance